Sustainability4/Computer-Vision/CNN Architectures/Readme.md

 In this folder of our computer vision repository we will be discussing these base architectures in detail and understanding the ideas behind them.

 ## LENET
 It is the oldest CNN architecture.
+It is one of the most simple architecture of CNN.
+One can visualise the LENET architecture [here](https://tensorspace.org/html/playground/trainingLeNet.html).